THE UNIVERSAL MAP

 El geógrafo by Johannes Vermeer

-Just thirty years ago—and for most of human history—a cartographer would make a map, print and distribute it, and hope that maybe a few thousand or so people would ever use it before it went out of date.
+Just thirty years ago—and for most of human history—a cartographer would make a map and hope that maybe a few thousand or so people would ever use it before it went out of date.
 Apart from a handful of atlases and classroom maps, most maps had small, local audiences, went out of date quickly, and were often difficult to read and understand—let alone share.

 Fast forward to today, and cartography has since undergone a number of profound changes: